 Documentation and help videos

-We provided a set of documentation built right into the WordPress admin interface.
-These included video walkthroughs to help use the block editor, default blocks and the new custom blocks built.
+We provided a set of documentation built right into the WordPress editor interface.
+These include video walkthroughs to help use the block editor, default blocks and the new custom blocks.

 Sign language tool

-We also built a tool for the site to allow people to learn how to sign their own names using British Sign Language.
+We also built a tool to allow people to learn how to sign their own names using British Sign Language.
 Simply enter your name and you are shown instructions with a visual to spell out each letter.